-In this practice, the intention is simply to “drop into” your body and experience fully what is there.
+In this practice, the intention is simply to 'drop into' your body and experience fully what is there.

 - If your mind wanders a lot, note the thoughts as thoughts, and bring your attention gently but firmly back to the body sensations.

-- Approach with the attitude “Ok, so that’s how I am right now”.
+- Approach with the attitude, “Ok, so that’s how I am right now”.
 Accept, and observe changes from moment to moment.

 Thoughts and feelings

-In this practice, we continue to observe: we watch the activity of our minds, seeing the passing thoughts as “mental events”, rather than as very true or even very important!
+In this practice, we continue to observe: we watch the activity of our minds, seeing the passing thoughts as 'mental events', rather than as very true or even very important!

 - We observe the emotional charge and physical changes that come with some thoughts.

-- We note, describe, and move on to the next moment... "there’s my heartbeat", "there’s a fear or emotion", "there's a worrying kind of thought" ...then gently lead ourselves back to the breath.
+- We note, describe, and move on to the next moment - "There’s my heartbeat", "There’s a fear or emotion", "There's a worrying kind of thought" - then gently lead ourselves back to the breath.

 One type of mindfulness meditation is mindful breathing, where we are allow the attention to settle in one place, on the sensations of breathing.
-The aim of this meditation is not to focus on the breath, and to block everything else out, but rather to use breathing as a point to bring our attention back to when we notice that it has drifted away.
+The aim of this meditation is not to focus on the breath, and to block everything else out, but rather to use breathing as a point to bring our attention back to when we notice that our attention has drifted away.

 - When you notice your mind has wandered, acknowledge where it has gone, and gently bring your attention back to the breath.